6.7930[6.871]/HST.956: Machine Learning for Healthcare

 Projects

 We are recruiting a group of doctors with interesting clinical problems to mentor teams of students who will work on them.
 We will form teams and match to problems/mentors a few weeks into the class.
 We will release the project guidelines and detailed information in Canvas.
-For now, please look at the list of proposed projects here.

 Grading